umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \end{align}
 $$

 This idea can be applied to phenomena with an arbitrary number of events and works well as a generalised approach to event-based simulation, though its main limitation is worth remembering; in order to make the approximation good, $\tau$ often must be quite small and hence our simulator must churn through a lot of steps.
 From now on we'll refer to this well-known technique as the _rejection method_.
-The code schematic below may also help to understand this concept from the programmer's perspective.
+The rough code schematic below may also help to understand this concept from the programmer's perspective.

 ![](../assets/stochadexI/stochadexI-inhomogeneous-poisson.drawio.png)